The Co-Pilot Program at Kendal on Hudson

 Resident Harriet Barnett teaches Spanish to residents and English to staff

-Having lived at Kendal for 5 years, Harriet volunteers her time teaching English as a second language to a group of staff members whose first language is Spanish.
+Having lived at Kendal for more than 5 years, Harriet volunteers her time teaching English as a second language to a group of staff members whose first language is Spanish.
 The group meets weekly in Harriet’s apartment to review everyday conversation and phrases in English, and they get homework assignments in writing and conversation.

 “It’s been a wonderful experience to improve my English and I didn’t think I could be helped in such a caring and patient way in which Harriet teaches,” says one staff member.

 In addition to this class, Harriet teaches Spanish to residents and staff who want to learn the language or brush up on their skills.

 “It’s great to live at Kendal where I can continue to do what I love to do, teach to people who want to learn, all in a beautiful setting,” says Harriet.